canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 3) Resets the `<input>` so a new to-do name can be typed in (`this.newName = ""`).

-You’ll notice that just like within the stache template, `this` inside the `save()` method refers to the component’s ViewModel instance.
-This is how we can both read and write the ViewModel’s `newName` property.
+You’ll notice that just like within the stache template, `this` inside the `save()` method refers to the custom element.
+This is how we can both read and write the custom element’s `newName` property.

 ### New items are added to the right place in the sorted list